Kat Graham: Television and film

-In 1998, Graham made her film debut as a child star on the remake version of The Parent Trap alongside Lindsay Lohan.
+In 1998, Graham made her film debut in the remake of The Parent Trap alongside Lindsay Lohan.
 Graham plays the role of Jackie, a Camp Walden camper.
 In 2002, Graham made her television debut on the Disney Channel teen comedy series Lizzie McGuire.
 Graham went on to appear on various television series, including CSI: Crime Scene Investigation, The O.C., Malcolm in the Middle, Joan of Arcadia, Grounded For Life, and Greek.
 In 2008, she appeared in the musical comedy series Hannah Montana playing the role of a girlfriend to Jason Earles's character Jackson Stewart as a guest appearance for three episodes.
 Graham has also had well-known supporting roles in films such as 17 Again and The Roommate.

 In December 2008, Graham began filming sci-fi/dance film Boogie Town in Los Angeles.
 However, shooting the film was put on hold that same month due to payroll issues with background performers.
 In April 2009, principal photography was stopped due to schedule conflicts with some of her co-stars and other projects.
 The film is a retelling of the tragedy Romeo and Juliet and is set in a futuristic New York City where dance battles are permanently banned.
 Graham plays the role of Ingrid.
 The film was set to be released in theaters worldwide October 2011; however, it was set to be originally released in June 2009.